-Well, first your diet should be low in industrial seed oils (such as canola, soy or corn oil – which is what most restaurant use when you go out to eat) and conventional beef, which are two of the biggest sources of omega-6s.
+Well, first your diet should be low in industrial seed oils (such as canola, soy or corn oil – which is what most restaurant use when you go out to eat) and conventional beef, which is two of the biggest sources of omega-6s.

 Since restaurants typically use industrial seed oils and conventional beef, it can be difficult for anyone to be sure the have a good omega-3 to omega-6 ratio.
 Keep an eye out for some of the signs and symptoms that indicate you aren’t getting enough omega-3, such as: